SquareGPS/navixy-api/docs/backend-api/resources/commons/tag/index.md

 # Tag

-Tag is a label, or a key word that is used for a quick and easy search.
-They help find the needed places, geofences, employees, tasks, trackers, and vehicles.
-Contains tag object and API calls to interact with it.
+A tag is a label or keyword used for quick and easy searches.
+Tags help locate places, geofences, employees, tasks, trackers, and vehicles.
+This section contains information about the tag object and the API calls used to interact with it.

-Find more information about tags API usage in our [how-tos](../../../how-to/tags-usage.md).

-***
+For more details on using the tags API, refer to our [how-to guide](../../../guides/fleet-management/use-tags.md).

 ## Tag object